 I also think the level of commission that was being paid to Caledonian was anomalous, given what limited service Caledonian said to Options it was providing.
 I think this should have given Options cause for concern.
-In Mrs H's case, the initial commission was likely to have been around £1,000, being 7% of her invested pension fund of around £14,000.
-There was also a further intial fee to Caledonian of £250.
-So that's around £1,250 for what was an apparently non-advised introduction.
+In Mrs H's case, the initial commission was likely to have been around 7% of her invested pension fund.
+So that's about £1,700.
+There was also a further fee payable to Caledonian of £500.
+So that was around £2,200 for what was an apparently non-advised introduction.

-It isn't clear, from the evidence I have seen, whether or how Mrs H was made aware of the level of this commission at the time.
-I think Options would have been privy to the details of this commission and would have known about similar levels of commission on other applications it dealt with.
+It isn't clear, from the evidence I have seen, that Mrs H was made aware of the level of this commission at the time.
+I think Options would have been privy to the details of this commission at the time, and would have known about similar levels of commission on other applications it dealt with.

 In my opinion, the commission paid on what was a relatively small pension pot, was very high for an 'introduction' and should've given Options cause for concern, given the nature of the business being introduced.
-As noted earlier in my findings, there is no evidence to show Caledonian carried out any of the more complex usual work associated with a defined benefit transfer which would justify such a fee.
+As noted earlier in my findings, there is no evidence to show Caledonian carried out any of the usual work associated with a defined benefit transfer that would justify such a fee.
 Nor have I seen any other evidence to show there was any justification for such a high level of commission in the circumstances.
-I think this level of commission ought to have been another cause for Options to be concerned that Caledonian was putting its own interests ahead of the interests of customers.
+I think this level of commission ought to have been another cause for Options to be concerned that Caledonian was putting its own interests ahead of the interests of the customers.

-Overall, when considered alongside the high volumes of near identical introductions of business being made by Caledonian, this level of commission raises questions about the motives and role of Caledonian and shows an additional risk of consumer detriment.
+Overall, when considered alongside the high volumes of near identical introductions of business being made by Caledonian, I think this level of commission raises questions about the motives and role of Caledonian and shows an additional risk of consumer detriment.